-King Kamehameha, ruler of the Kingdom of Hawai’i, died in May of 1819, but his remains have never been found to this day.
+King Kamehameha, ruler of the Kingdom of Hawai’i, died in May of 1819, however, nobody has found his burial site.

-He was hidden in the strictest Hawaiian tradition of hūnākele, in which a person is buried in total secret, and the location is never to be disclosed.
+Kamehameha’s bones were hidden in the strictest Hawaiian tradition of hūnākele, in which a person is buried in total secret and the location is never to be disclosed.
 The Hawaiians believed this was necessary to protect his mana, which means power.

 King Kamehameha was one such person of royalty who was believed to have acquired an immense amount of mana for a number of reasons.

-Another possible reason Kamehameha may have been thought to have such power is when his Chief uncle, Kalaniʻōpuʻu, died, “he bequeath(ed) his war god, Kuka`ilimoku, to his nephew Kamehameha” (N.A.
-The Beginning. <www.hawaiihistory.org>).
-This would have bestowed upon Kamehameha a powerful religious position as the possessor and guardian of the Hawaiian war god, Ku.
-As a result, his mana would have increased.
+When his uncle, Kalaniʻōpuʻu, died, “he bequeath(ed) his war god, Kuka`ilimoku, to his nephew Kamehameha” (N.A.
+The Beginning (www.hawaiihistory.org).
+Thus, Kalaniʻōpuʻu gave Kamehameha a powerful religious position as the possessor and guardian of the Hawaiian war god, Ku.
+As a result, his mana increased tremendously.

-Last, but not least, King Kamehameha took full advantage of his new position by first overthrowing the other rulers of the island of Hawaii.
-Later, he fought in many battles to eventually conquer all of the islands, gaining him the title of Kamehameha the Great and rule over The Kingdom of Hawaii.
-He would have obtained great mana with such success at battle, according to Hawaiian beliefs.
+King Kamehameha took full advantage of his new position by first overthrowing the other rulers of the island of Hawaii.
+Later, he fought in many fierce battles to eventually conquer all of the islands.
+This gained him the title of Kamehameha the Great, and he became ruler of The Kingdom of Hawaii.
+Once again, his success in battle heightened his mana.

-One would have to imagine what would happen if King Kamehameha’s final resting place was ever found.
-Would all of his immense mana transfer to the finder, or would his bones simply bear the physical signs and strain of the many years of battles without the legendary promise of a lifetime of power?
+What would happen if someone ever discovered Kamehameha’s final resting place?
+Would all of his immense mana transfer to the finder?
+Or would his bones simply bear the physical signs and strain of the many years of battles without passing on the legendary promise of a lifetime of power?